7 Best Zapier Alternatives in 2026 (Cheaper, Simpler, or AI-Native)

 Limitations:

-6. Activepieces — Best Free Open-Source Alternative
+6. Activepieces: Best Free Open-Source Alternative

-Pricing: Free (self-hosted, unlimited tasks); Cloud from $25/month + $1 per 1,000 tasks
+Pricing: Free (self-hosted, unlimited tasks); Cloud from $25/month with unlimited tasks (flow-based pricing, no per-task fees)

 What makes Activepieces stand out from other open-source options (like n8n) is its focus on simplicity.
 The UI is clean, the builder is genuinely no-code, and the setup process is straightforward.
 Reddit users frequently describe it as the “actual free n8n alternative” that “does a lot of what n8n does” with a gentler learning curve (source).
 On AppSumo, reviewers praise its “fast-paced improvements, responsive maintainers, and supportive community” (source).